JongkukLee/SpringMVCEMSProject/README.md

-# How to Deplply SpringMVC Application on Cloud Platform (Heroku)
+# How to Deploy SpringMVC App on Cloud Platform (Heroku)

 Writed by Jongkuk Lee ( DEMO Url: https://spring-mvc-emsproject.herokuapp.com/list )